Edumynt/edumynt.in/src/content/courses/literature/indian-writers/jayant-mahapatra/6_Practice_MCQs.md

     c) Odisha
     </details>

-**26. *Life Signs* is a collection of poems that are thematically interconnected, exploring themes of the human condition, suffering, and:**
+**26. *Life Signs* is a collection of poems that are thematically interconnected, drawing on Mahapatra's observations of everyday life in:**
-    a) Political power
+    a) Rural India
-    b) Economic growth
+    b) Urban India
-    c) Memory
+    c) Odisha
-    d) Scientific progress
+    d) Western countries
     <details>
     <summary>Answer</summary>
-    c) Memory
+    c) Odisha
     </details>

 **27. Mahapatra's poetic style is often described as:**